 Intel Extreme Masters Kicks off in Sydney

 The Intel Extreme Masters kicked off May 3 in Sydney, Austrailia, with the first day of the Swiss group stage being largely controlled by SK Gaming, who won both of their first two matches against OpTic Gaming and North respectively.
 This CS:GO tournament is the first Intel Extreme Masters championship of season twelve.
+Check our esports betting guide and learn how to bet on your favourite CSGO tournament.

 Eight teams from across the globe battle for bragging rights and their share of a record breaking prize pool of $260,000 AUD ($200,000 USD) in the first esports arena event to take place in Australia.
 The eight teams in contention are North, SK Gaming, Astralis, ViCi Gaming, OpTic Gaming, Renegades, FaZe Clan, and Chiefs eSports Club.